MN Summer Activities List

 A Top Real Estate Agents Idea for Summer Fun in MN

-I’ll make the concession that all seasons of the year have its particular charms and recommendations.
+I’ll make the concession that all seasons of the year have their particular charms and recommendations.
 But, making the most of summer, filling every day with pleasures of the season, comes with the territory here in Minnesota.
 My summer list consists mainly of simple pleasures, with a touch of the exotic to shake it up a bit.

 MN is the Land of 10,000 Lakes

-Now coming from a resident of the land of 10,000 lakes (actually it’s more like 11,842) it’s no surprise that water plays a dominant role in summer.
+Now coming from a resident of the land of 10,000 lakes (actually, it’s more like 11,842), it’s no surprise that water plays a dominant role in summer.
 Swimming, boating, fishing, sailing are all popular activities enjoyed on Minnesota lakes in the summer months.

 Go on a picnic.
 Attend a concert in the park.
 Play mini-golf.
 Play tennis.
 Run a marathon.
 Walk the dog.
 Play catch with kids.
 Ride a swing.
 Go rollerblading.
 Go surfing.
 Drink lemonade or ice tea.

 Host a clam boil, a shrimp boil, or even a lobster boil if you feel flush with cash.
 However, in the spirit of disclosure, having consumed my fair share of clam boils living on the east coast for many years, I can honestly say I never met a clam that was happy to be part of the festivities.

 Visit a national park on free park day.